 During NCCIE’s first year, one of the core messages heard during regional workshops and the first national gathering, as well as in individual interviews, was the central importance of languages for and as part of Indigenous education.
 Going into its second year, NCCIE contemplated how to better represent Indigenous languages and have more Indigenous languages heard on the website.
-This pilot project, the 10X10 Indigenous Language Initiative, has been created as a result.
+This pilot project, ‘Hear Indigenous Languages’, has been created as a result.

-When complete, the aim is to be able to view ten stories about Indigenous education programs from the website in ten different languages (plus the language of the initial interview).
+The aim of this project is to be able to view ten stories about Indigenous education programs from the website in several Indigenous languages, plus French and English.

 These recordings can be used as an educational resource by language instructors in their lessons with language learners.

 This project coincides with the United Nations declaration of 2019 as ‘The Year of Indigenous Languages,’ which aims to raise the awareness of:

 Here is the list of languages you can hear when you click on the stories to the right.
 Note: some stories have more languages to listen to than others.

 These dialects represent languages found in different geographic areas across the country.
 Due to the technical challenges associated with this pilot project, it was not feasible to include all of the approximately 60 Indigenous languages still spoken in Canada today.

 Deepest gratitude is extended to the following language speakers for their contributions to the ‘Hear Indigenous Languages’ Pilot Project: